pvlib/pvlib-python/docs/sphinx/source/pvsystem.rst

 .. ipython:: python

+    # retrieve_sam returns a dict. the dict keys are module names,
+    # and the values are model parameters for that module
     modules = pvsystem.retrieve_sam('cecmod')
     module_parameters = modules['Example_Module']
     inverters = pvsystem.retrieve_sam('cecinverter')
     inverter_parameters = inverters['ABB__MICRO_0_25_I_OUTD_US_208_208V__CEC_2014_']
     system = pvsystem.PVSystem(module_parameters=module_parameters, inverter_parameters=inverter_parameters)

-The parameters can also be specified manually.
+The module and/or inverter parameters can also be specified manually.
 This is useful for specifying modules and inverters that are not included in the supplied databases.
 It is also useful for specifying systems for use with the PVWatts models, as demonstrated in :ref:`designphilosophy`.

 The `losses_parameters` attribute contains data that may be used with methods that calculate system losses.
-At present, this is only incudes :py:meth:`PVSystem.pvwatts_losses
+At present, these methods include only :py:meth:`PVSystem.pvwatts_losses
 <pvlib.pvsystem.PVSystem.pvwatts_losses>` and
 :py:func:`pvsystem.pvwatts_losses <pvlib.pvsystem.pvwatts_losses>`, but
 we hope to add more related functions and methods in the future.